tivoti30-sketch/network-visualizer/README.txt

 # The project was created for fun

+# The project was fully supported by artificial intelligence.

 # There are nuances with displaying information

 # In pranas, change to MTR (trackeroute)